Mufalta/Rakamin-KF-Analytics/README.md

 🏆 Which are the top 10 provinces with the highest total transactions?

-💰 Which are the top 10 provinces with the highest net sales?

 ⭐ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?